Housing and Dining Options

 The Graduate Housing office maintains three apartment communities with studio to three-bedroom options.

-The Graduate Housing office has compiled several helpful resources for renters, including the Tenant Information Program run by volunteers at the Law School, a list of basic utilities providers in Cincinnati, questions to ask prospective landlords and more.
+The Graduate Housing office has compiled several helpful resources for renters, including a list of basic utilities providers in Cincinnati, questions to ask prospective landlords and more.

 Dining and food shopping

 It won't take you long to find your favorite spots for dinner, coffee or a bite on the go, but don't miss Cincinnati's many food treasures, from hydroponic farm produce at winter markets to mom and pop diners to huge international supermarkets.

 Meal plans are available for both on- and off-campus resident students, and the campus dining centers offer vegan, gluten-free and allergy-sensitive options.

 There are also two small convenience stores and several coffee shops and quick food stops on campus.

 Cincinnati is a restaurant town with options for all budgets and tastes.
 Cincinnati Magazine and Cincinnati.com (the online site for the Cincinnati Enquirer newspaper) include dining sections and best-of features, and of course popular online review sites like Yelp, Zagat and many others let you search by cuisine and neighborhood.